GuillaumeVerb/ML-finding-donors/README.md

 **Acknowledge**
 Thanks to Udacity and Kaggle

-In order to see my results on Kaggle : https://www.kaggle.com/guillaumev
+In order to see my results on Kaggle : https://www.kaggle.com/guillaumev (top 40% for this project when I finished)